Skip to Content

 2. Assessment by a multidisciplinary team including audiologists, surgeons, and speech therapists

-3. Detailed discussions about expectations, risks, and potential outcomes
+3. You will find out the expectations, risks, and potential outcomes

-5. Several weeks of healing before the external processor is fitted and switched on
+5. There are usually several weeks of healing before the external processor is fitted and switched on

-6. Extensive rehabilitation and tuning sessions to help your brain interpret the new signals
+6. Then there will be rehabilitation and tuning sessions to help your brain interpret the new signals

 Cochlear implants' limitations and the risks

-However, cochlear implants have some limitations as well.
+However, cochlear implants have some limitations as well, such as more maintenance than hearing aids.
 Because they require surgery to be implanted, this carries some risks and potential complications.

 Summary

-Are hearing aids or cochlear implants better?
-Both hearing solutions are successful for people with sensorineural hearing loss, which means their hair cells in the inner ear, nerve pathways from the inner ear to the brain, or both.
-This is the most common form of hearing loss.
+Both hearing aids and cochlear implants can make a genuine difference to people living with sensorineural hearing loss, where the tiny hair cells in the inner ear, the nerve pathways to the brain, or both, aren't working as they should.
+It's actually the most common type of hearing loss there is.

 Why Choose Us?